MOSH-Insa-Toulouse/Benjemaa-Kherbouch-Piacenza-shield-sensor/README.md

 The &quot;connected gas sensor&quot; project is part of the Microcontrollers and Open-Source Hardware (Smart Devices)module of the advanced master Innovative &amp; Secure IoT systems at INSA Toulouse.

 During this lecture we had intercourse with microcontrollers through Arduino and Open-Source Hardware.
-We done also practical with the Arduino platform to prototype and quickly iterate projects.
+We done also practical with the Arduino platform to prototype and smulate projects.

 We also learned to use the KiCad free software to design our own PCB.